List of Super Smash Bros. series characters: Roster development

 Super Smash Bros. for Nintendo 3DS and Wii U introduced the ability for players to create their own Mii Fighters, which use customizable moves from one of three different fighting styles (Brawler, Swordfighter and Gunner).
 These Miis can be further customized with costume pieces unlocked through gameplay or purchased as downloadable content.
 Several of these costumes are based on characters and franchises not otherwise represented, such as Sans from Undertale, Shantae from the eponymous series, and Doom Slayer from Doom.
-According to Sakurai, the addition of Miis and Mii costumes was to allow players to simulate playing as characters that would not otherwise be included in the game.
+According to Sakurai, the addition of Miis and Mii costumes was made to allow players to simulate playing as characters that would not otherwise be included in the game.

 Following the release of Super Smash Bros. for Nintendo 3DS and Wii U, an open ballot was held to allow fans to submit their requests for new character inclusions.
 These votes would go on to influence the roster of Super Smash Bros.
 Ultimate, with several characters being added as a direct result of their popularity in the fan ballot.

 According to Daniel Kaplan, a former business developer for Mojang, discussion about Steve's inclusion began in 2015.
 Sakurai stated that a Nintendo employee asked at one point about the prospect of including Minecraft in Super Smash Bros.
 Ultimate, at which point he agreed.

 Competitive use

 Sakurai remarked that it was difficult to balance Super Smash Bros. for Nintendo 64 due to certain characters being better in four-player matches and others being better in one-on-one matches.
 He also stated that he heard from tournament players that Kirby and Ness were too strong.
 He agreed about Ness, and one of Ness' attacks was nerfed in overseas versions to make it weaker.

-In competitive Melee, the top characters among the roster tended to include Fox, Sheik, Falco, Jiggypuff, Captain Falcon, Ice Climbers, Peach, and Marth.
+In competitive Melee, the top characters among the roster tended to include Fox, Sheik, Falco, Jigglypuff, Captain Falcon, Ice Climbers, Peach, and Marth.
 Yoshi, considered one of the worst fighters in Super Smash Bros.
 Melee, was used by competitive Melee player aMSa to win the first "super-major tournament" with a Yoshi ever.
 Donkey Kong, another low tier, was also able to perform better.
 This, combined with other low-tier picks, inspired other players to use characters like Yoshi and Donkey Kong in competitive play.
 It has also led to players reconsidering Yoshi and Donkey Kong's placement in the tier list, with competitive Melee player Hungrybox considering Yoshi among the best of the characters.

 Some tournaments have banned characters from competitive use in the past due to being particularly imbalanced, such as Meta Knight in Brawl and Steve and Kazuya in Ultimate.